mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_identity_provider.html.markdown

 ### FederatedSettingsIdentityProvider

+* `description` - The description of the identity provider.
+* `authorization_type` - Indicates whether authorization is granted based on group membership or user ID.
+Valid values are `GROUP` or `USER`.
 * `acs_url` - Assertion consumer service URL to which the IdP sends the SAML response.
 * `associated_domains` - List that contains the configured domains from which users can log in for this IdP.
 * `associated_orgs` - List that contains the organizations from which users can log in for this IdP.